Skip to Page Content

 7.0 Required Medical Personnel in Attendance at All Football Games

-Provision shall be made for a Qualified Healthcare Professional to be present at all interscholastic football games in which a Member School participates.
-The Qualified Healthcare Professional must be approved or appointed by the Administrative Head or the Administrative Head's designee.
+Provision shall be made for a Doctor of Medicine (MD), a Doctor of Osteopathic Medicine (DO), school nurse, nurse practitioner, physician assistant, or athletic trainer to be present at all interscholastic football games in which a Member School participates.
+The Doctor of Medicine (MD), a Doctor of Osteopathic Medicine (DO), school nurse, nurse practitioner, physician assistant, or athletic trainer shall be licensed by their state and in good standing with the State of Delaware and must be approved or appointed by the Administrative Head or the Administrative Head's designee.
 The host school shall provide this service.
 Failure by the host school to provide this service shall result in a $250.00 fine.

 8.0 Required Certifications for Individuals Who Oversee Workouts, Conditioning Programs, Open Gym Programs, and Informal Instruction

-All certified, emergency, and volunteer coaches, including individuals overseeing Workouts, Conditioning Programs, open gym programs, and Informal Instruction, shall maintain current certification in CPR, AED, and first aid and complete the NFHS' "Concussion in Sports" course online through NFHSlearn.com every 2 years.
+All certified, emergency, and volunteer coaches, including individuals overseeing workouts, conditioning programs, open gym programs, and informal instruction, shall maintain current certification in CPR, AED, and first aid and complete the NFHS' "Concussion in Sports" course online through https://NFHSlearn.com every 2 years.

 26 DE Reg.
 200 (09/01/22)